 Get the full recipe in the recipe card below.

-How to Make Asian Coleslaw with Ramen Noodles
+How to Make Asian Ramen Salad

 Pro Tip: If you are in a hurry, you can skip the toasting and toss your ramen noodles, nuts, and seeds right in!